Erudika/scoold/README.md

 **Access token delegation** is an additional security feature, where the access token from the identity provider (IDP) is stored in the user's `idpAccessToken` field and validated on each authentication request with the IDP.
-If the IDP revocates a delegated access token, then that user would automatically be logged out from Scoold and denied access immediately.
+If the IDP revokes a delegated access token, then that user would automatically be logged out from Scoold and denied access immediately.

 You can add two additional custom OAuth 2.0/OpenID connect providers called "second" and "third".
 Here's what the settings